HomeDing/homeding.github.io/concepts/index.md

 ---
 title: Building Connected Things Concepts
+description: Insights into the design of an IoT device,
+layout: "page.njk"
+tags: ["Implementation"]
+excerpt: >
+  The HomeDing library is made to build devices connected to a local WiFi network that deliver a full functional solution without the need to use a central server or external cloud services.
+Here are the conceptual ideas influencing the design of the HomeDing library.
 ---

-# {{title}}

-The HomeDing library is made to build devices connected to a local WiFi network that deliver a full functional solution without the need to use a central server or external cloud services.

-The conceptional ideas are
+The conceptional goals are

 - IoT devices can be used standalone
 - Easy to be used
 - Using the Arduino Environment for development
 - Full control just by using a web browser
+- Options may include networking and cloud features

 The solution should be usable by everyone from pupils to professionals by offering multiple entry points for using the library and examples.